intellltech/interview-QA/readme.md

 '<ui><li><b>Immutable:</b> Once the smart contracts are deployed on the blockchain, their code cannot be altered.
 This makes the smart contract invulnerable to unauthorized access.</li><li><b>Decentralized execution:</b> The execution of smart contracts does not depend on a single authority but instead on multiple nodes that are spread around the world.</li><li><b>Self-executing:</b> Smart contracts are designed to execute predefined actions automatically when certain conditions specified in the contract are met.
 This reduces the need for intermediaries thus reducing the potential for human error.</li><li><b>Tokenization:</b> Smart contracts can be used to create and manage digital assets through the use of tokens.</li></ui>
     **[⬆ Back to Top](#questions)**

 40. ### List the difference between unit8 and unit16.
+Give one difference between a uint8 and a uint16?

 uint8 stores a number of up to 2^8-1.
 It has 8 bits. uint16 stores number up to 2^16-1.
 It has 16 bits.